VMD Remote is a App for Android-powered devices that allows remote control of a VMD session.

 On the Android device:

-If you have the VMD server configured in:
+If you have the VMD server plugin configured to move mode:

 • Pressing a finger on the Android screen and then moving from that spot will cause the molecular system to start rotating in that direction.
 The farther you move from the initial spot, the faster the rotation.